 Inez C. Sewell – Artist Inspired by Nature

 This example Tribute Blog is one way to share a life story.
 This Tribute Blog is a chronological progression through a woman’s life through her art.
-If you are new to this Blog, start from the oldest posts first.
+If you are new to this Blog, scroll down and start from the oldest posts first, as it’s chronological through her life.

 This final post in Inez’s Tribute Blog shares some of her wonderful carvings and her great joy in, at last, owning her own business and competing in national woodcarving shows.